 Summary: At the December 2014 meeting, The Education Trust staff was invited by then Commissioner Dr. Terry Holliday to present before the Kentucky Board of Education (KBE).
-The presenters shared data from Kentucky highlighting that the achievement gaps exist as follows:
+The presenters shared data from Kentucky highlighting that achievement gaps existed as follows:

-- The average math proficiency rates of African American students at schools earning a Distinguished rating are about equal to the math proficiency rates of white students in Needs Improvement Schools. - Results for African American students in Distinguished schools are about the same as the results for white students in Needs Improvement Schools. - Data for students receiving free/reduced-price meals presents similar trends to those of African American students in comparison to white students. - The same patterns for proficiency rates appear in college- and career-readiness rates.
+- The average math proficiency rates of African American students at schools earning a Distinguished rating are about equal to the math proficiency rates of white students in Needs Improvement Schools. - Results for African American students in Distinguished schools are about the same as the results for white students in Needs Improvement Schools. - Data for students receiving free/reduced-price meals presents similar trends to those of African American students in comparison to white students.

+• The same patterns for proficiency rates appear in college- and career-readiness rates.

-Recognizing a moral and ethical responsibility given the significance of these findings and implications for students in the Commonwealth, the KDE implemented the Novice Reduction plan to close the achievement gaps.
+Recognizing a moral and ethical responsibility given the significance of these findings and implications for students in the Commonwealth, the KDE implemented the Novice Reduction Plan to close the achievement gap.

-At the February 2015 meeting, the KBE heard a report from the KDE on how the novice reduction plan is designed to close achievement gaps.
-This is the work of the entire agency and will address goals set as part of the commissioner's evaluation.
+At the February 2015 meeting, the KBE heard a report from the KDE on how the Novice Reduction Plan is designed to close achievement gaps.
+This is the work of the entire agency and was to address goals set as part of the commissioner's evaluation.

 Associate Commissioners Amanda Ellis and Kelly Foster indicated that the work not only must focus on assessment and accountability but also on the curriculum and instruction issues that are leading some students to achieve and others to not achieve.
-They identified the following eight core processes that will inform how the work is delivered to practitioners:
+The following eight core processes were identified that informed how the work is delivered to practitioners: